Zhadok/HP_WU_FortressSim/README.md

 ### How does this simulation work?
 This software is a "discrete event" simulation.
 That means each event is a single discrete event.
 Example events are attacks or strategic spell casts.
 The full list of event types and their durations are found in [events.json](https://github.com/Zhadok/HP_WU_FortressSim/blob/master/src/data/events.json).
 The durations for each event were derived from annotating gameplay videos with [anvil](http://anvil-software.org/download/index.html#).

+The simulation runs completely in the browser.
+There is no backend server involved!

 ### How are enemies generated?
 Data from over 100 fortress runs was collected and analyzed.
 Enemies are generated using a mix of regression models and random numbers.
 The full analysis can be found [here](https://zhadok.github.io/HP_WU_FortressSim/analysis/fortressRunDataAnalysis_v2.html).